stfwi/rsgauges/1.12/readme.md

 ----
 ## Version history

+    - v1.1.7-b2 [A] Entity detectors have now a configurable on-time (redstone stack config like pulse switches).
+                [M] Pulse switch scheduling adapted to compensate for world time alterations (issue #9).

     - v1.1.7-b1 [M] Locations/names of all models adapted and model permutations separated from Forge blockstate format for compliant 1.14 porting.
                 [A] JEI integration skel added for extended config options.